 Antidiarrheals for Irritable Bowel Syndrome

-Antidiarrheal medicines, such as diphenoxylate (such as Lomotil) and loperamide (such as Imodium), slow intestinal movements.
+Antidiarrheal medicines, such as atropine and diphenoxylate (such as Lomotil) and loperamide (such as Imodium), slow intestinal movements.
 This allows stool to stay in the intestine longer, allowing more water to be absorbed, which makes the stool formed rather than watery when it is passed.
 Antidiarrheals can help with diarrhea in IBS.1

 See Drug Reference for a full list of side effects.
 (Drug Reference is not available in all systems.)